 Often, well-meaning family and friends may not realize how important your pet was to you or the intensity of your grief.
 Be honest with yourself and others about how you feel.

-If you or a family member has great difficulty in accepting your pet’s death and cannot resolve feelings of grief and sorrow, you may want to discuss those feelings with a person who is trained to understand the grieving process such as a grief counselor, clergyman, social worker, or psychologist.
-At Pet Planet we certainly understand the loving relationship you have lost and we can direct you to community resources, such as a pet loss support group.
+Suppose you or a family member has great difficulty in accepting your pet’s death and cannot resolve feelings of grief and sorrow.
+In that case, you may want to discuss those feelings with a trained person to understand the grieving process, such as a grief counselor, clergyman, social worker, or psychologist.
+At Pet Planet, we certainly understand the loving relationship you have lost, and we can direct you to community resources, such as a pet loss support group.

 The period from birth to old age is much briefer in pets than in people.
 Death is part of the life cycle for all creatures.
 It cannot be avoided, but its impact can be met with understanding and compassion.
 Try to recall the good times you spent with your pet.
 By remembering the pleasure of those times, you can realize your pet was worthy of your grief.
 You may also wish to establish a memorial of some type in honor of your pet.

-In many communities, there are support groups specifically designed to help you with the loss of your pet.
-To find one in your area, please contact your local Humane Society, Animal Shelter or Veterinary Clinic.
+In many communities, there are support groups specifically designed to help you with your pet’s loss.
+To find one in your area, please contact your local Humane Society, Animal Shelter, or Veterinary Clinic.